Tonycodesnow/portfolio-generator/README.md

   ## Installation
-  Command-line, Npm, the Node.js standard library, Inquirer, & a Ide like Atom or VScode.
+  Command-line, Npm, the Node.js standard library, Inquirer, & a IDE like Atom or VScode.

   ## License
   This project is covered under the mit [License](https://choosealicense.com/licenses/mit)